Speak with a safari expert

 © Claudia and Wynand du Plessis

 Deadvlei, with its bizarre dead Acacia trees, offers countless photographic possibilities.
-However, this image can only be taken in a short time window at sunset, when the pan floor is already in shade, and the dune behind is still illuminated by the setting sun.
+However, this image can only be captured within a short window at sunset, when the pan floor is already in shade and the dune behind is still illuminated by the setting sun.

 Elim Dune near Sesriem